GeoSensorWebLab/asw-workbench/README.markdown

 ## Development Environment

-The app is JavaScript/[CoffeeScript](http://coffeescript.org/) and builds using [Node.js](https://nodejs.org/).
+The app is JavaScript and builds using [Node.js](https://nodejs.org/).
 To start, install the base Node packages:

     $ npm install